MethodCooking/Method_GituHub_Learning/README.md

 - Commit = a saved snapshot with a message
 - Push = send changes to GitHub
 - GitHub has rendered view (pretty) and source view (raw code)

+## Update from GitHub
+This change was made directly on GitHub's website.